matthewabrams/citi-bikes-2022/README.md

 # New York City Citi Bike Rides 2022

-Project is based on total rides using Citi Bikes in New York City in 2022 so far.
+My year-long project is based on total rides using Citi Bikes in New York City of 2022.
 Source of data came from [citibikenyc.com](https://ride.citibikenyc.com/system-data)

 # Key Questions & Objectives